Skip to main content

 The cultural impact of music hall, variety theatre and differing incarnations of cabaret has been felt at various times since the latter half of the nineteenth century and the legacies of these traditions continue to inform a wide range of current performance practice.
 This year-long module, which is optional for all Drama students at Level 6 provides, an opportunity to study a range of popular performance forms from historical, theoretical and practical perspectives.
 It therefore enables students to investigate issues such as the impact of Modernism and the emerging avant garde on the cabaret culture that spread throughout Europe, but significantly not as far as the UK, during the late nineteenth century; the importance of the halls in the development of popular culture; the birth of alternative cabaret and subsequently alternative comedy as a reaction to the Thatcherite politics of the late 1970s and early 1980s; and the current popularity of neo-burlesque.
 It also supports the exploration of essential practicalities such as the development and expression of a performer's personality; establishing rapport with the audience; ways in which material might be generated; and the necessity of presence and spontaneity.

-This Level 6 optional module allows you to further specialise your study of dance by focusing solely on the group of popular dance forms that have become known under the umbrella term of ‘street dance'.
+This Level 6 optional module allows you to further specialise in your study of dance by focusing solely on the group of popular dance forms that have become known under the umbrella term of ‘street dance'.
 During the module you will study a number of ‘street dances' in your historical, cultural, economic and political contexts, reflecting on the ways in which these popular dance forms have been transposed, modified, codified, commodified and hybridised.
 Using theoretical approaches introduced in the core Level 5 module Popular Dance, you will analyse street dances in relation to issues such as authenticity, ownership, identity, commercialisation and globalisation.
 You will also study how street dances are represented in screen media, for example in street dance films, music videos, TV talent shows and advertisements.
 This module has a substantial practical component with a particular focus on developing technical skills in styles that may include locking, popping, breaking (or b-boying / b-girling), hip hop or house.

 Tragedy, Catastrophe, Trauma is a special-study option module in the third year Drama field, and may be taken by both single honours and joint honours students.
 The module examines how ideas about tragedy have changed, and how these changes have produced different forms of tragedy at different times.
 The major emphasis of the module is on approaches such as Howard Barker's Theatre of Catastrophe, where the idea of tragedy is re-worked in relation to the practitioner's understanding of contemporary social, political and cultural contexts.
 The main feature of the module is critically-informed experimentation with staging a tragic drama for today.
 The module is taught through practical workshops exploring key texts in the development of tragedy.
 These texts are introduced and contextualised through a series of seminars and research tasks.
 The module is assessed formatively through presentations in class, and summatively through an academic essay, and the performance of an extract from a Barker play.
 Core materials are provided through Study Space and the LRC.
 This module provides students with an independent and in-depth practical and critical engagement with the origins, development and significance of different forms of tragic theatre.